loboris/MicroPython_K210_LoBo/README.md

 # MicroPython for Kendryte K210

-> This MicroPython port is now in **beta stage**.
-Some bugs and issues can be expected.<br>
+> This MicroPython port is now in a stable phase, but some bugs and issues can be expected, please report<br>
 > All standard MicroPython functionality and modules are implemented, as well as advanced thread support, file system support and display module.<br>
-> *Modules providing support for K210 peripherals (Pin, UART, I2C, SPI, Camera, PWM, etc) will be implemented soon*
+> *Modules providing support for still unsupported K210 peripherals will be implemented soon*
 >

 <br>